Madadog/three_osc/README.md

 ## Features

 * 3 oscillators which can modulate eachother via phase, frequency, and amplitude modulation (PM, FM & AM) simultaneously
-* Choose between 3 multimode filters (RC, Ladder, IIR Biquad) with keytracking and envelope
+* Choose between 3 multimode filter models (RC, Ladder, Simper SVF) with keytracking and envelope
 * Unlimited polyphony, with optional monophonic and legato modes
 * ADSR envelopes with slopes smoothly adjustable from exponential to logarithmic.
 * Sine, triangle, absolute sine, saw, and square waves